3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 Finally we can try to run much more sophisticated stuff like our [debian-rootfs-builder](https://github.com/3mdeb/debian-rootfs-builder).
-This code contain mostly compilatin and package installation through `apt-get`.
+This code contain mostly compilation and package installation through `apt-get`.

 Initial build statistics were quite bad: